lmlg/zser/docs/manual.md

 ## *zser* --- Fast, zero-copy serialization

-This library allows users to pack arbitrary objects into a binary representation, and to unpack them a bit differently than typical serialization
+This library allows users to pack arbitrary objects into a binary stream, and to unpack them a bit differently than typical serialization libraries:
-libraries: Instead of returning the original object, **zser** returns an object that masquerades it, implementing the same interface (with a few caveats), but using far less resources (i.e: time and memory) to perform this unpacking.
+Instead of returning the original object, **zser** returns an object that masquerades it, implementing the same interface (with a few caveats), but using far less resources (i.e: time and memory) to perform this unpacking.